 If you’re going to take a trip in 2021, you’ll want coronavirus travel insurance.
 However, with all the different policy options, choosing the best COVID travel insurance isn’t always easy.

-In this guide, you’ll learn which is the best international travel insurance for COVID-19.
-Here, you’ll find options for tourists in the US, Canada, UK, and worldwide.
-So, you can check out each company’s policies for trip cancellation, illness, COVID testing, and more.
+In this guide, you’ll learn which is the best international COVID travel insurance.
+I’ll share each company’s policies for trip cancellation, medical assistance, COVID testing, and more.

 Note: As the WHO continues to track the pandemic, it’s clear that comprehensive medical coverage is essential.
 While many countries are open for tourism and we’re happy to help you choose which travel insurance to buy during COVID, we don’t recommend traveling when it goes against government advisories.